-- 1.68 Of the actions, the following are underway or planned: - Burton Rugby Club relocation underway.
-The hub site will also incorporate cricket, expected to be Dunstall Cricket Club - Community use at John Taylor Free School, Burton - Improvements at the Washlands Cricket Club, Burton, to allow for increased play - 2 hectares of playing pitches are expected to be delivered at the Sustainable Urban Extension at West of Uttoxeter - Uttoxeter Cricket Club relocating to Marchington where a recent application to improve the existing facilities has been approved - New pavilion and replacement of surfaces at Thomas Alleynes, Uttoxeter - 1.69 Whilst there are many actions which are outside of the planning process, it is important that that this SPD guides decision making and highlights early in the planning process where development will result in the increased need for playing pitches, a contribution towards an existing facility, or a new facility is sought. - 1.70 The calculator accompanying this SPD aims to firstly set out a financial contribution arising from new development, based on the findings of the playing pitch assessment and likely demand for different sports and secondly, targeting where such obligations should be focused, in line with the playing pitch strategy and action plan.
-There may be developments, over and above that expected in the Local Plan and therefore, for these developments a bespoke approach may be required. - 1.71 It is important that delivery of the playing pitch strategy is monitored and that the playing pitch calculator is kept up to date to reflect any changes in provision.
+- 2 hectares of playing pitches are expected to be delivered at the Sustainable Urban Extension at West of Uttoxeter13 - Uttoxeter Cricket Club relocating to Marchington where a recent application to improve the existing facilities has been approved - New pavilion and replacement of surfaces at Thomas Alleynes, Uttoxeter - 1.72 Whilst there are many actions which are outside of the planning process, it is important that this SPD guides decision making and highlights early in the planning process where development will result in the increased need for playing pitches, a contribution towards an existing facility, or a new facility is sought. - 1.73 The calculator accompanying this SPD aims to firstly set estimates demand (match equivalent sessions) arising from new development, based on the findings of the playing pitch assessment and likely demand for different sports and secondly, targeting where such obligations should be focused, in line with the playing pitch strategy and action plan.
+The calculator then turns this demand into a financial contribution.
+There may be developments, over and above that expected in the Local Plan and therefore, for these developments a bespoke approach may be required. - 1.74 It is important that delivery of the playing pitch strategy is monitored and that the action plan is kept up to date to reflect any changes in provision.
 The Borough Council will contact key stakeholders, including delivery partners and national governing bodies at least annually for an update on delivery.